sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2024 March 10 DnD.md

 2 small figures and 3 medium sized creatures with a very tall one out of all them.
 They appear to be sleeping.

+The half-lings seem to be drained from a spider